 💬 FAQ

-- How long does Inari sushi keep?
+- How long does vegan Inari sushi keep?
 Inari sushi is best served the same day but will keep for up to 1 day in the refrigerator.
 Remove from the refrigerator one hour before serving.

 Vegan Inari Sushi (4 Ways!)